Christian von Ehrenfels: Dickinson's critique

-Dickinson noted that many of Ehrenfels's ideas seem to anticipate National Socialism, but this was not the case.
+Dickinson noted that many of Ehrenfels's ideas seem to anticipate National Socialism.
 Within the first decade of the 20th century some of the more radical members of the eugenicist-Social Darwinist movement in Germany were already advocating killing the physically and/or mentally disabled as the best way of improving the Aryan race.
-Ehrenfels was deeply horrified by these ideas, and made it clear that in his proposed new society, the mentally and physically disabled would be prevented from marrying, and this was enough.
-Had Ehrenfels lived long enough, he would have been appalled by the Action T4 program launched by the German government in January 1939 to exterminate all physically and mentally disabled people in the Reich (which by that time included Austria).
-Likewise, Ehrenfels was opposed to antisemitism, writing there was no "Jewish bogey" threatening the "Aryan race", called antisemitism "silly" and argued that the Jews would be very useful allies for the Aryans in the coming war with the Asians.
-In this, Ehrenfels parted company with his friend Houston Stewart Chamberlain who believed in the coming great "race war" that the Asians together with the blacks would fight under the leadership of the Jews against the Aryans.
+Ehrenfels made it clear that in his proposed new society, the mentally and physically disabled would be prevented from marrying, but stopped short of explicitly advocating their murder.
+Likewise, Dickinson claims that Ehrenfels was opposed to antisemitism, writing there was no "Jewish bogey" threatening the "Aryan race", called antisemitism "silly" and argued that the Jews would be very useful allies for the Aryans in the coming war with the Asians.

 Baroness Emma von Ehrenfels

 Ehrenfels's wife Emma was befriended by Houston Stewart Chamberlain.
 His daughter was the author Imma von Bodmershof and his son Rolf, a professor of anthropology who converted to Islam in 1927 and assumed the name Omar.
 Omar Rolf's wife, Elfriede von Bodmershof, was a literary person.
 As well, she registered the pseudonym "Kurban Said" as belonging to her for the novels "Ali and Nino" as well as "Girl from the Golden Horn."
 However, Lucy Tal whose company E.P.
 Tal had published "Ali and Nino" wrote her lawyer saying, "I had never heard of the Baroness...
 Also my late husband's right hand and secretary knew nothing of the Baroness.
 Only much later, when for some reason, we looked at Buchhaendler Boersenblatt, we discovered the Baroness as Kurban Said.
 Of course, under the Nazis pseudonyms were born, people unrightful had themselves as authors ..."

 In the 1890s, Ehrenfels-who was a passionate fan of Richard Wagner-befriended a fellow Wagnerite, the British born German völkisch thinker Houston Stewart Chamberlain, "the Evangelist of Race".
 Ehrenfels, who despite being a Wagnerite and a friend of Chamberlain's did not generally associate himself with the more extreme racist and anti-Semitic wing of the Wagner movement that Chamberlain came to be the leader of.
 Ehrenfels never accepted Chamberlain's anti-Semitism, but he was influenced by Chamberlain's theory that the Aryan race was the greatest and best race of them all.
 Chamberlain was later to have an affair with Ehrenfels's wife, Baroness Emma von Ehrenfels.